er1kb/distinction/README.md

 <details>
 <summary>Expand</summary>

 The following two examples use external datasets from [Kaggle](https://www.kaggle.com/datasets/).
-The Classifier is used in the same way as in the previous sections, except that we add the argument __mutually\_exclusive = True__.
+The Classifier is used in the same way as in the previous sections, except we add the argument __mutually\_exclusive = True__.
 This means only one of the targets can be true (1) and all others are false (0).

 There are no similarity thresholds for this kind of model, as the category with the max similarity is chosen (irrespective of whether these categories are equally well defined).
 As of this writing, there is also no tuning of "selection", ie how large percentage of the features to use.
 You will have to experiment.
 A reasonable assumption is that you will need a larger selection the more targets there are to choose from and the more general these decisions are.
 For the two analyses below, I settled on 0.5 and 0.65 respectively after some trial-and-error, which is substantially higher than what seems to work best for independent variables (as above).
 For some analyses, you might even set _default\_selection = 1_ meaning all the features are used, if that turns out to yield the lowest error.